Qore (PlayStation Network): Access

 FirstPlay (previously known as Official PlayStation Magazine HD or OPMHD) was an electronic magazine similar to Qore, produced by Future Publishing.
 Released in April 2010, it is available to PlayStation 3 users via the PlayStation Store in the UK.
 Like Qore, FirstPlay offered exclusive videos, demos and downloads, but is released weekly instead of monthly.
 In July 2011 SCEE announced that the FirstPlay service was to end, leaving the 6 July episode as the final FirstPlay to be released.
 The announcement went on to confirm that a new, then yet-to-be-named service would replace FirstPlay, its focus shifting to SCEE's PlayStation Access events.
-Access is produced by Future Publishing and delivered via the PSN Store, however unlike its predecessor, is free of charge.
+Access is produced by Future Publishing and delivered via the PSN Store, however unlike its predecessor it is free of charge.

 Criticism

 The announcement that Qore subscribers will have advanced access to exclusive betas and demos has triggered a mixed reaction from the gaming community.
 Many users believe this is a covert way of introducing a premium PlayStation Network subscription model, similar to that used on Microsoft's Xbox Live Marketplace service where premium subscribers get game demos one week before they are fully released.
 Criticism has also been made of the way that advertising is being incorporated into the service.

 Gaming commentators have also attacked Qore for being light on content, and for containing too many advertisements (two 20-second spots that can be skipped after the first 5 seconds, and one 15 second spot in the "download section" which cannot be skipped by the viewer).
 Critics have said that because Qore is a paid-for, premium service, it should not contain so many "intrusive" adverts.